29th Annual Convention · July 23 – 25, 2026

 Tim McCarren

 Tim McCarren, MA, CCC-SLP is a speech language pathologist for Hopkins Public Schools in Hopkins, MN.
-With a bachelor’s degree in Theatre Arts, Tim has a special interest in blending stuttering acceptance with elements of theatre.
+With a bachelor’s degree in theatre arts, Tim has a special interest in blending stuttering acceptance with elements of theatre.
 Tim is a chapter leader for the National Stuttering Association.
 He also co-leads two summer camps for kids who stutter, Star Lake Out Loud and the Sioris Family University of Minnesota Camp for Kids Who Stutter.

 Jenny McGuire